BlenderCN/BlenderPython/GeneralPythonSnippets.md

 ###list

 Lists are a very big topic, but you don't need to know much about them to do useful things.
-Lists are like tuples but with a few imortant differences.
+Lists are like tuples but with a few important differences.
 Firstly notation, lists use square brackets `[ ]` to enclose their data.
 ```python
 >>> my_list = [0, 1, 2, 30, 34]
 >>> my_other_list = [0.9, 1, 2, "30", "thirty nine"]